Unity-Technologies/AssetGraph/README.md

-##Nodes tips
+##Nodes
-There are several types of nodes you can use to construct AssetBundle building pipeline.
+There are several types of nodes you can use in this graph tool.

 ###Loader
 Loader is your starting point of building AssetBundles.
 Loader finds and give list assets to following nodes.